Sheena Rijwani

 • Run targeted campaigns tailor-made for them.

-• Create lead magnets like eBooks and checklists, which attract your target accounts, solving a pain point.
+• Create lead magnets like eBooks and checklists, which attract your target accounts and solve a pain point.

-• Ask for referrals within your network or attend networking events where they’re most likely to be present.
+• Ask for referrals within your network or attend networking events where they will most likely be present.

 The primary purpose of these efforts is to position yourself in front of your target accounts.
-It will boost your visibility and promote brand awareness.
-This will help you pitch your services or get them as an inbound lead.
+This will boost your visibility and promote brand awareness, helping you pitch your services or get them as an inbound lead.

 6. Use social intelligence to understand customer’s needs

 Personalization is a core concept of ABM.
 You personalize your communication for an account based on the challenges they face.
-This means that understanding your prospect’s needs and the problems they’re facing can help you create better messaging and content.
+This means that understanding your prospect’s needs and their problems can help you create better messaging and content.

 If you want to convert them, you need to hit the right spot.
-And for that, social intelligence can determine their current situation and how you can use it for accurate targeting.
+Social intelligence can determine their current situation and help you use it for accurate targeting.

 82% of B2B marketers said ABM greatly improves sales and marketing alignment.

 Social Intelligence is a way of listening to your target market’s decision-makers and influencers.
-It helps understand their positioning, staying informed on updates, and building relationships.
+It helps you understand their positioning, stay informed about updates, and build relationships.

 Here’s how you can analyze their needs:

-• Turn on Google Alerts for your target account to keep track of the happenings in the organization.
+• Turn on Google Alerts for your target account to keep track of what is happening in the organization.

 • Monitor their social media activity to catch up on updates.